sootsim flow

 ---

 That lets a flow file encode which target it opens and whether the desktop companion is the preferred runtime for that flow.
 When you want frame timing for a full scripted path, run the same file with --profile.
-Flow playback, recording, and profiling now stay on the same bridge-backed session/action surface as the rest of the CLI.
+Flow playback, recording, and profiling now stay on the same bridge-backed sim/action surface as the rest of the CLI.

 Why Flow Owns Playback